 If some attributes contain cells with more than one value in a cell (e.g. the attribute color with the values black and blue), these values need to be separated by a separator (e.g. with a comma such as "black,blue").
 Otherwise these two values will be interpreted as one value and cannot be split by using the "Multi Value" switch button in the data attribute table (see Upload your Product Data File, Multi Values).

 You can change the global multi values separator anytime as well as the attribute-specific separator in the Product Data view.

 Such as kilogram, currencies etc. should be in a separate field if the data field is required to be interpreted as a number.

-(we've marked this as suggestion only because the unit is only required if it shall be displayed in the Product Guide.
-The unit is not technically required, except if prices are displayed in the result list because we then need to know the currency)
+(this is a suggestion only because the unit is only required if it shall be displayed in the Product Guide in the result list)

 The field separator and text delimiter as well as the file type encoding and the escape character can be set during the update process of your product data file.

 Required Fields and Their Names

 The Workbench expects a fixed name convention for some core product attributes.

 - The "Required" attributes in the table below are the minimal set of data that every Product Guide needs to work properly.